hanjingo/doc/OS/sync.md

 ### Deadlock Avoidance

-#### Mathematical Condtion For Deadlock Avoidance
+#### Mathematical Conditions for Deadlock Avoidance

-In a system with $R$ identical resources and $P$ processes competing for them, the goal is to determine the minimum number of resoruces required to ensure a deadlock neve occurs.
-The condition for avoid deadlock is:
+In a system with $R$ identical resources and $P$ processes competing for them, the goal is to determine the minimum number of resources required to ensure a deadlock never occurs.
+The condition for avoiding deadlock is:
 $$
 R \geq P(N - 1) + 1
 $$